 Directed by Burt Kennedy, The Train Robbers is a not as well known of a John Wayne film despite it being one of the most high quality films that he made during his life time.
 It features an ensemble cast of some of his most well known acting friends including Ben Johnson and Rod Taylor.

 The Duke stars as Lane (of no relation to his previous character in Hondo).
-He and his friends live in a small town in Texas where a woman, Mrs. Lowe, comes telling them that her husband was part of a gang that robbed gold from a train.
+He and his friends live in a small town in Texas where a woman, Mrs. Lowe (Ann-Margret), comes telling them that her husband was part of a gang that robbed gold from a train.
 She has returned to get the gold to clear her husband’s name for their son’s sake.
 Lane convinces her to to take him and his posse with her to collect the gold and collect an award the Railroad Commission put up for its return.
 However, the original gang that stole the gold is after it as well as a shadowy Pinkerton agent who is following the posses every move.

 PARENTAL CONCERNS: Violence and language

 Do you agree or disagree with my review?
 Let me know in the comments below and tell me another movie you’d like me to review.
 Enjoy what you see?
 Check out my review of Safe House.
 Don’t forget to like, share, and subscribe for more posts like this one.